hassaan4584/Swiftjective-C/_posts/2019-06-07-iOS-13-Notable-UIKit-Additions.md

 title: "iOS 13: Notable UIKit Additions"
 writtenBy: Jordan Morgan
 writtenByTwitter: "https://www.twitter.com/jordanmorgan10"
-description: "Though UIKit wasn't the star of the show, it's number of improvements certainly don't show it.
+description: "Though UIKit wasn't the star of the show, its number of improvements certainly don't show it.
 Let's see what's new in iOS 13 for our favorite framework."
 image: /assets/images/logo.png
 ---
 Phew.